Spouse Exemption for Inheritance Tax: A Guide for UK Families

 Spouse ExemptionTransfers between spouses are exempt from Inheritance Tax.Ensure that the will takes advantage of this exemption.

-Nil Rate BandEach individual has a nil rate band allowance.Optimize the use of both allowances to minimize Inheritance Tax.
+Nil Rate BandEach individual has a nil rate band allowance.Optimize the use of both allowances to reduce Inheritance Tax.

 Main Residence Nil Rate BandAdditional allowance when passing down the main residence.Consider how this applies to your estate and plan accordingly.